t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 ...
 ```

-Taking a quick look at the directive structure that is being send, you will see that it's very straighforward and follows a standard JSON format.
-The example below is from the [Init.js example in lambda/custom/directives](../skill/lambda/custom/directives/Init.js)
+Taking a quick look at the directive structure that is being send, you will see that it's very straightforward and follows a standard JSON format.
+The example below is from the [Init.js example in lambda/custom/directives](../skill/lambda/custom/directives/Init.js).

 ```javascript
 "use strict";